Please wait while we prepare your content

 AI search engines don't treat all websites equally.
-Analysis of over 680 million AI citations reveals that each platform has a distinct "sourcing philosophy" - and understanding these patterns is key to getting your content cited.
+Analysis of over 680 million AI citations shows that each platform has a distinct sourcing philosophy—understanding these patterns helps you get cited.

-This article breaks down the data on which sources AI platforms trust most, what factors increase citation likelihood, and how these patterns differ across ChatGPT, Perplexity, and Google AI Overviews.
+This article breaks down which sources AI platforms trust most, what factors increase citation likelihood, and how patterns differ across ChatGPT, Perplexity, and Google AI Overviews.

 The most striking finding from recent citation studies is that AI search engines have fundamentally different approaches to sourcing information: